 Intel offers the world's first CAN controller for the CAN protocol specified by Bosch, the AN82526.
 The development of CAN-based networking can begin.

 On April 1, Martin Litschel, Dr. Helmut Schelling and Eberhard Hinderer founded the company "Vector Software GmbH" in Ditzingen near the city limits of the automotive city of Stuttgart.
 The initial business goal of Vector: Software solutions for NC-controlled machine tools.
 The company name refers to the complicated vector calculations needed for this software.
 The first employee joins the company in October.
-He is still with Vector in 2013.
+Today he is still working at Vector.

 Although CAN was developed for use in the automobile, the first CAN-networked product comes from the textile machine industry: "AT Electronic", the first weaving machine with a CAN bus.